-Port of Melbourne container trade forecasts to 2050 were undertaken by Deloitte Access Economics and provided by Port of Melbourne, dated 26th June 2023.
+Port of Melbourne container trade forecasts to 2050 were provided by Port of Melbourne, dated November 2022.
 The forecasts were broken down across full, empty, import, export and transhipment volumes, including both international and Bass Strait trade.
 Bass Strait trade was excluded.